Recover 4x more chargebacks and prevent up to 90% of incoming ones, powered by AI and a global network of 20,000 merchants.

 Keep accurate records of all transactions, including purchase details, shipping information, and customer communication.
 This can help in the event of a chargeback dispute.

-Chargebacks happen, but if you know your chargeback thresholds and how to keep them within the limit, you can decrease the chances of it happening to you.
-Cardless payment platforms have their own limits as well as e-commerce platforms and credit card networks.
+Chargebacks happen, but if you know your chargeback thresholds and how to keep them within the limit, you can decrease the chances of penalties.
+Cardless payment platforms have their own limits, as do e-commerce platforms and credit card networks.

 Chargeflow is an AI-powered chargeback management solution that can help merchants reduce chargebacks and win more disputes.
 Chargeflow uses machine learning and artificial intelligence to identify and prevent chargebacks, as well as to generate winning chargeback responses.